skenqbx/node-redjs/README.markdown

 `['OFFLINE', 'CONNECT', 'CLOSE', 'NORMAL']`

 #### client.connect(opt_callback)
-`opt_callback` is a `function(err)`.
+`opt_callback` is an optional `function(err)`.

 #### client.reconnect()
-Initiate reconnect manually.
+Initiate reconnect
 The client only tries to reconnect when at least one successful connection could be made.

-The only real use is when a client can't establish the initial connection:
+The only use-case is when a client can't establish the initial connection:

 ```js
 client.connect(function(err) {